Skip to Content

 Required

-If user entries contain group information, select Include group information in user entries and enter the attribute to reference below.
+If user entries contain group information, select Include group information in user entries and enter the attribute to reference in the field below.

 • Example: member, uniqueMember, memberUid, etc.

-If group entries contain user information, select Include user information in group entries and enter the attribute to reference below.
+If group entries contain user information, select Include user information in group entries and enter the attribute to reference in the field below.

 • Example: gidNumber

-To run user synchronization from LDAP, enable Use Synchronization with the Authentication System.
+To run user information synchronization from the LDAP server, enable the Use Synchronization with the Authentication System option.

 image-20251014-075127.png

-• Replication Frequency : Configure whether to enable automatic synchronization.
+• Replication Frequency : Configure whether to use automatic synchronization.

-• Manual: Synchronize only when you click the Synchronize button on this page.
+• Manual : Synchronization is performed only manually.
+User information is fetched from the LDAP server only when you click the Synchronize button on the current page.

-• Scheduling: Perform periodic synchronization.
-The “Use cron expression” field is enabled.
+• Scheduling : Periodic synchronization is performed.
+The “Use cron expression” field below is enabled.

 • Additional Settings

-• Make New Users Inactive by Default : Add newly synchronized users as inactive by default.
+• Make New Users Inactive by Default : Select whether to add new users as inactive when synchronizing.

-• Useful when there are many users or you want to manage access control individually via LDAP authentication.
+• We recommend enabling this option when there are many users to synchronize or when you want to manage individual QueryPie access via LDAP authentication.

-• Use an Attribute for Privilege Revoke : Revoke privileges based on a specific attribute during synchronization.
+• Use an Attribute for Privilege Revoke : Select whether to revoke Privileges based on a specific Attribute during synchronization.

-• Enable when you want to automatically revoke DAC privileges based on changes to an LDAP attribute.
+• Enable this option if you want to automatically revoke DAC Privileges based on changes to a specific LDAP Attribute.

 • Enter the attribute name to monitor for activation changes in the LDAP Attribute input field.

-• Enable Attribute Synchronization : Synchronize LDAP user attributes with QueryPie user attributes by mapping.
+• Enable Attribute Synchronization : Select whether to map and synchronize LDAP user attributes with QueryPie user attributes.

-• When enabled, an LDAP Attribute Mapping UI appears, allowing you to specify the LDAP and QueryPie attributes to map.
+• When the option is enabled, an LDAP Attribute Mapping UI is displayed below, allowing you to specify the LDAP Attribute and QueryPie Attribute to link through mapping.

 • Allowed User Deletion Rate Threshold :

-• If the percentage of deleted existing users during synchronization is greater than or equal to this value, the synchronization fails.
+• This feature causes synchronization to fail when the percentage of existing users deleted during synchronization is greater than or equal to this value.

-Example: If there are 100 existing users and the threshold is 0.1, synchronization fails when 10 or more users would be deleted.
+• Example: If there are 100 existing users and the Allowed User Deletion Rate Threshold is 0.1, synchronization fails when 10 or more users are deleted after re-synchronization.

 LDAP Attribute Mapping

-Click Add Row to add a new mapping row.
-For each row, select an LDAP attribute and a corresponding QueryPie attribute.
+Click the Add Row button at the top right to add a new mapping row, and you can specify the LDAP Attribute and corresponding QueryPie Attribute for each row.

-2. The QueryPie attributes Username (loginId) and Primary Email (email) are configured separately in LDAP integration settings and are not exposed in the LDAP–QueryPie Attribute Mapping UI.
+2. The QueryPie Attributes Username (loginId) and Primary Email (email) are entered separately during LDAP integration configuration, so these items are not exposed in the LDAP–QueryPie Attribute Mapping UI.

 Okta Integration